dclfbk/coolcitytrack/docs/structure_thesis.md

 # Investigating the fragility-climate shelters relationship in the city of Bologna: an analysis to find possible solutions

-## 1. Introduction
+## 1. INTRODUCTION
-  - The Fragility Map
-  - Heat waves and Heat Island
-  - Heat Island Mitigation
+- THE FRAGILITY MAP
+-	HEAT WEAVES AND HEAT ISLAND
+-	HEAT ISLAND MITIGATION

-## 2. Aim of the Study
+## 2. AIM OF THE STUDY

-## 3. Methodology
+## 3. DATA

-## 4. Data
-  - Study Area: Municipality of Bologna, Italy
-    - Statistical areas of Bologna
+- STUDY AREA: MUNICIPALITY OF BOLOGNA, ITALY
+  - STATISTICAL AREAS OF BOLOGNA
-    - Socio-Demographic data
+  - SOCIO-DEMOGRAPHIC DATA
+- AIR TEMPERATURE DATA
-  - Meteoblue data
+- OTHER DATA
+  - OPEN DATA COMUNE DI BOLOGNA
-  - DBSN and OpenStreetMap data
+  - DBSN
+  - OPENSTREETMAP

+## 4. METHODOLOGY
+- CLIMATE SHELTERS INDEX
+  - A NEW INDICATOR OF FRAGILITY: INCLUSION OF CLIMATE FRAGILITY
+  - CLIMATE FRAGILITY
+      - URBAN HEAT ISLAND
+      - INDICATOR OF POTENTIAL CLIMATE FRAGILITY
+  - IDENTIFICATION OF MORE FRAGILE STATISTICAL AREAS

 ## 5. Analysis of the fragility - climate shelters relationship